“People think I’m weird and I’m not sure why.”

 10. You might be on the autism spectrum

 The autism spectrum affects the way you communicate, interact with others, and understand the world.
-It can be a lifelong challenge, but with the right support you can live a happy, fulfilling, and independent lifestyle.
+It can be a lifelong challenge, but with the right support, you can live a happy, fulfilling, and independent lifestyle.

-11. You try to control situations…that’s weird
+12. You try to control situations…that’s weird

 We always run into people who are controlling.
 It can be your boss, family member, or friend.
 You can always expect to run into controlling people in life.
 Often, these individuals try to control you and your behavior in an attempt to maintain power and authority.
 This can include things like gaslighting and guilt-tripping may also be used.
-If this is you, STOP!
-Please see a professional to get support.

 If you’re wondering, “why am I weird?” it could be because you’re controlling people.
 People are turned off by controlling people.
 If this is you, it shows insecurity, seeming like you want to feel better about yourself.
-If you have these patterns of these behaviors, it’s time to take action to manage your control issues, talk to a mental health professional.
+If you have these patterns of behaviors, it’s time to take action to manage your control issues, talk to a mental health professional.

-12. It’s possible you have an obsessive personality
+13. Maybe you have an obsessive personality

 If you’re a perfectionist who’s deeply concerned with rules, systems, and details, you could be suffering from an obsessive personality disorder.
 People with OCPD tend to be inflexible and preoccupied with trivial details, making it difficult for them to adapt to new situations and routines.

 They can also have compulsions such as checking the clock over and over, re-reading or re-recording something in their head that they find unsettling, or reliving trauma from their past.
 These actions can help alleviate anxiety, but they can also become a cycle that leads to more distress.
-Please talk further with a mental health professional or your doctor if this is you.

 online therapy social anxiety